Communities

 While taking photos for our weekly theme (this time looking at family) Janet explained to us that she couldn’t help but think of family trees, ancestry and intergenerational dynamics that come into play in one’s larger family.

-Theme: Family By Janet Williams
+By Janet Williams

 Taste of home